nc3040/nc3040.github.io/readme.md

     - If you don't already have one, head over to [github.com](https://github.com) to create a new account.
     - When prompted, choose to stick with the free plan for Github as we won't be needing any premium features.
 - The git commandline tools
-    - To upload our resume to GitHub, we need the Git command line tools installed.
+    - To upload your resume to GitHub, we need the Git command line tools installed.
     - Follow [GitHub's guide to install git](https://github.com/git-guides/install-git) for the operating system you are using.
 - The Visual Studio Code text editor
-    - We'll be using Visual Studio Code to write and preview our resume.
+    - We'll be using Visual Studio Code to write and preview your resume.
     - Download the editor for your operating system on the [Visual Studio Code website](https://code.visualstudio.com/).
     - You can leave all of the options in the installer at their defaults.

-### Setting Up The GitHub Repository
+### I. Setting Up The GitHub Repository

 Andrew Etter encourages people to build websites to host their writing, and that advice certainly applies to your resume.
 With a website, all you need to do to share your resume is tell someone the URL.
 Better yet, anyone who visits that URL will always have the latest version of your resume no matter when you initially gave it to them, as the content isn't frozen in time like sending a PDF file would do.
+We'll use GitHub to host your website for free in a format that allows others to learn how they can do it too.

 1. Navigate to [GitHub](https://github.com/) and login to your account.
 2. Navigate to [this repository](https://github.com/nc3040/nc3040.github.io)
-    - This repository contains a resume template that we'll use for formatting our own.
+    - This repository contains a resume template that we'll use for formatting your own.
 3. Click the **Fork** button in the top right of the page.
 4. Fill out the information for this forked repository as follows:
     - For **Repository name**, enter your GitHub username followed by `.github.io`.
 For example, `nc3040.github.io`.